Steal This Strategy: Using Keyword Research for Competitor Analysis

 There are essentially three main categories of keywords you need to know:

 1. Short-tail keywords are those broad, popular terms like "furniture" or "running shoes."
 They have insane search volumes but are super competitive and don't really convey much intent.
+These are often targeted by organic competitors with high authority.

 3. Then you've got LSI (Latent Semantic Indexing) keywords, which are semantically related terms that help search engines better understand context.
 Think "couch," "loveseat," or "recliner" for that furniture keyword.